How to Become a Speech-Language Pathologist in New Mexico

 • At least two academic references

-If you don’t have a background in communicative sciences and disorders, you may need more references and volunteer experience to be accepted to a graduate program, and you’ll need to complete prerequisites such as:
+If you don’t have a background in communicative sciences and disorders, you’ll need to complete prerequisite courses such as:

 • English Phonetics